Monterey Trail High School

 Monterey Trail High School (MTHS or MT) is a 9th-12th grade college preparatory high school located in Elk Grove, California.
 The school was established in 2004 as part of the Elk Grove Unified School District.

 History

 The school color of forest green is based on the abundant amount of trees along the areas of Elk Grove, Laguna Creek, and Franklin.
 The second school color of gold is based on the Monterey Trail becoming well-traveled after the discovery of gold.
 The school mascot, the Mustang, is based on the horses that travelers rode while traveling the Monterey Trail in the 19th century.

 Mark Macres Memorial Stadium

-After Vice Principal Mark Macres died from cancer in the spring of 2007, the campus football stadium was dedicated to his name on October 26, 2007.
-As he was a vice principal at Florin High School before Monterey Trail High School, students and staff from both Monterey Trail High School and Florin High School as well as EGUSD dignitaries were invited to the dedication ceremony.
+After vice principal died from cancer, the campus football stadium was dedicated to his name on October 26, 2007.

-Monterey Trail High School has received full WASC accreditation.
-As of 2018–2019, the graduation rate of Monterey Trail High School is 84.5% of students.

-Monterey Trail High School's student news publication, Voices from the Trail, can be found at voicesfromthetrail.com.

-Academics
+Academics & Pathways

-As of 2007–2008, Monterey Trail High School scored a 719 (out of 1000) on the Academic Performance Index (API), ranking fifth in the state and eighth in similar schools.
-The school also meets the Adequate Yearly Progress (AYP) requirements mandated by the No Child Left Behind Act.
-It uses block schedules for its academic scheduling.